 The bathroom door slides into a pocket behind the kitchen wall, saving valuable space in the floor plan.
 When you’re in transit, the door locks in the open position via a lock at the floor.

-Tour more Atlas features
+Explore more Atlas features

 Head to the Atlas features page to see more reasons to love our largest, most sophisticated touring coach.